 - at and within four metres of an entrance to children's indoor play centres and Victorian public premises.
 Victorian public premises are all public hospitals and registered community health centres and certain Victorian Government buildings.

-Read about smoke-free building entrances.
+Read about smoke-free areas and smoke-free building entrances.

 For more information and to check the latest on legislation on smoking, go to the Victorian government Tobacco Reforms website.

 More information: What is passive smoking?

 Passive smoking is breathing in other people's smoke.
 It affects non-smokers and smokers.

 Tobacco smoke contains over 4000 chemicals, which include at least 43 cancer-causing agents (carcinogens), carbon monoxide, nicotine, and hydrogen cyanide.

 Passive smoking was hardly talked about twenty years ago.
 Up until quite recently, the debate has centred on active smoking, a habit we have known for over fifty years can cause disease in smokers.
 However, there has been mounting and conclusive evidence that passive smoking can harm the health of non-smokers who live and work in smoky environments.
 In fact, some studies have shown that some of the carcinogens and other toxic substances in sidestream smoke (the smoke which drifts from the end of a lit cigarette) are thirty times higher than in mainstream smoke (smoke inhaled by the smoker).

 The Effects of exposure to ETS